-Systems driven by electric motors consume more than half of the electricity produced in the US and more than 70% of the electricity used in industrial plants.
+Systems driven by electric motors consume more than half of the electricity produced in the US and more than 70% of the electricity used in commercial plants.
 Energy costs are at a premium, so improving the efficiency of your motor is in everyone’s best interest.
 An effective way of improving your company’s bottom line, and benefitting the environment, is to find the most efficient way to run electric motors in your facility.
 Fortunately, motor tools, maintenance systems and technologies are continuing to evolve rapidly so that increasing your motor’s efficiency is much easier and the smallest investments can create significant savings.
 There are three general ways to increase the efficiency of your motor.
 These are:

 - Survey the age, horsepower and rating of each motor.
 Identify the highest and most critical loads and evaluate their energy consumption.
 Variable Frequency Drives (VFD) can easily improve a motor’s efficiency.
 They are able to easily shift a motor to a point where it can reach optimal efficiency and perform the same activities without spending the effort that is usually required when working without a VFD.
 These types of drives are especially effective in applications where drag is a factor such as air conditioning systems, fan systems, heating, ventilation and centrifugal pumps.
 In many companies, VFDs are part of an environmental incentive program to implement energy-efficient programs.